han-Nari/han-Nari/README.md

 ---

 ## 🧑‍💻 About Me
-I’m a passionate front-end developer who loves building responsive, interactive, and user-friendly web applications.
-I enjoy working with **React, Tailwind CSS, and modern JavaScript** to create clean and functional designs.
+Hi, I’m Felix, a front-end developer based in Valenzuela City.
+I specialize in building responsive and user-friendly interfaces with HTML, CSS, and JavaScript.
+I enjoy turning ideas into interactive experiences using tools like React, Tailwind CSS, Git, and Figma.
 ---

 ## 🛠 Tech Stack